wsjk/Capstone_2/README.md

 ![avg_prod_sales](/report/clustering/avg_prod_sales_clusters.png?raw=true "")

 Boxplots of the customer metrics (e.g., sales, orders, and sales by product type) are shown below.
 The y-axes have been normalized for the group of subplots within each metric.
 When looking at the boxplots for sales and orders for each cluster, it seems like the most valuable customers are labeled as noise (`-1`).
 In fact, it appears DBSCAN may have identified the least valuable customers in its estimated clusters.
-As mentioned before, customers labeled (`-1`) dominated customers in the other clusters over all metrics.
+As mentioned before, customers labeled (`-1`) dominated customers in the other clusters over all metrics and they are outliers in their value compared to the rest of the sample.
+Most of the customers are labeled `0` and they are considered the typical customer.
+The remaining clusters are differentiated from the group due to their focus on product types that aren't popular with the other customers in the sample.

 ![box_product](/report/clustering/prod_cols.jpg?raw=true "")